Defining an Asset Class

 Suppose our portfolio consists of a single asset with an expected return of 10.00% and a standard deviation of 12.00%.
 Also assume that our risk aversion equals 1.5, which indicates that we are willing to give up 1.5 units of expected return in order to lower portfolio variance by one unit.
 With these assumptions, and remembering that variance equals standard deviation squared, we calculate expected utility to equal 7.84%(.10 – 1.5 X .122).

-Now let’s assume that we estimate commodities to have an expected return of 9% and a standard deviation of 12%.
-At first, it does not appear that an allocation to commodities would improve the risk/return profile of our portfolio because commodities have the same risk as our portfolio but less expected return.
+Let’s assume that we estimate commodities to have an expected return of 9% and a standard deviation of 12%.
+At first, it doesn’t appear that an allocation to commodities would improve the risk/return profile of our portfolio because commodities have the same risk but less expected return.
 However, we must not ignore the correlation of commodities within our portfolio.
 Suppose we estimate the correlation of commodities with our portfolio to equal 5.00%.
-If we were to shift 38% of our portfolio’s assets to commodities, its expected return would decline from 10.00% to 9.62%, but its standard deviation would fall from 12.00% to 8.92%.
+If we shifted 38% of our portfolio’s assets to commodities, its expected return would decline from 10.00% to 9.62%, but its standard deviation would fall from 12.00% to 8.92%.
 Based on risk aversion of 1.5, the expected utility of this new portfolio equals 8.43%(0.0962 – 1.5 X 0.08922).
 Given our willingness to exchange expected return for risk reduction, we would be happier to allocate some of our portfolio to commodities even though this shift reduces the expected return we expect to achieve.
 The point is that expected return, by itself, is insufficient for gauging an asset’s impact on investor satisfaction.

 The distinction between random selection and skillful selection is subtle, yet important.
 An asset class should raise a portfolio’s expected utility not because the investor is skillful in identifying superior portfolio managers within that asset class.
 Rather the investor should expect the asset class to raise utility even if managers within an asset class are selected randomly.
 It does not follow, however, that an asset class is disqualified if improvement in expected utility requires skillful managers within the asset class.